 Lenovo operates in an industry which is rapidly changing in terms of market trends, consumer preferences and technologies.
-In order to keep directors updated with the latest technologies and products development in the industry, the Company invited directors to attend 2023 Consumer Electronic Show (the "CES") in Las Vegas and 2023 Mobile World Congress (the "MWC") in Barcelona.
-These two events provided the best product reviews, product demonstrations and displays that showcase the technologies of the Company and also those of other players in the market.
+In order to keep directors updated with the latest technologies and products development in the industry, directors were invited to attend 2024 Consumer Electronic Show in Las Vegas from January 9 to January 12, 2024 and 2024 Mobile World Congress in Barcelona from February 26 to February 29, 2024.
+These two events provided the best product reviews, product demonstrations and displays that showcase the technologies of the Group and also those of other players in the market.